Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Conclusion

 \section{Conclusion}

-In this paper, we present our neighborhood analysis to explain how models interact with spurious correlation.
-Through the analysis, we learn that the corrupted language models capture spurious correlations in text classification tasks by aligning the representation of spurious tokens and genuine tokens.
-Based on the observation, we propose a family of regularization, NFL which protects models' robustness to spurious correlations with off-the-shelf pretrained language model by preserving the semantic knowledge in the main model.
+We conduct a neighborhood analysis to explain how models interact with spurious correlation.
+Through this analysis, we learn that corrupted language models capture spurious correlations in text classification tasks by mis-aligning the representation of spurious tokens and genuine tokens.
+The analysis not only yields a deeper understanding of the spurious correlation issue but can additionally be used to detect spurious tokens.
+In addition, our observation from this analysis facilitates the design of an effective family of regularization methods that prevent models from capturing spurious correlations by preventing mis-alignments and preserving semantic knowledge with the help of off-the-shelf PLMs.